neondatabase/website/content/docs/guides/partner-billing.md

 These consumption metrics represent total cumulated usage across all branches and computes in a given project, accrued so far in a given monthly billing period.
 They are refreshed on a set day every month, on whichever date your new billing period starts.

+Neon updates these metrics every 15 minutes but could take up to 1 hour before reflected in your metrics.

 To find the current usage level for any of these metrics, see [retrieving details about a project](#retrieving-details-about-a-project).
 You can read more about these metrics and how they impact billing [here](/docs/billing).

 ### Corresponding quotas